Leafwing-Studios/fop-rules/docs/character-options/classes/ascendant.md

 ## Inner Mastery

 At level 3, you learn to translate your inner strength into external precision.
-Whenever you  make an attack, you may choose to use your Presence (Anima) skill check result made as part of your Inner Strength class feature instead of making a basic or special attack roll for that attack.
-You may not change this choice after seeing the results of the attack, and you use the d20 rolled for the skill check to determine if the attack was a critical hit.
+After you make a Presence (Anima) skill check with your Inner Strength class feature you may choose to use that skill check result as the attack roll result for the triggering attack.

+You must choose whether or not to use this feature before you make an attack roll, and do not make an attack roll if you use this feature.
+Use the d20 result from the skill check result to determine whether or not the attack is a critical hit.

 ## Tranquility